 This is based on WW Baked Veal-Stuffed Eggplant, with minor modifications.

 1- Cut eggplant lengthwise.
-Blanch.
+Blanch in boiling water about 4 minutes.
 Cool slightly and scoop out pulp.
 Set shells aside, cut side down.
 Chop eggplant pulp.

 2- Heat oil in large saucepan or Dutch oven and add onions and garlic.
 Sauté 1 minute on medium.
 Increase heat and add mushrooms and sauté about 3 minutes.
 Mixture should be mostly dry (Cooking mushrooms at low heat essentially simmers them in their own liquid.)

 3- Add in hamburger.
 If you use extra lean ground beef or veal, you won’t need to drain.

 5- Stir in tomatoes, eggplant pulp, and seasonings into meat mixture.
 Simmer 10 minutes.